nesl/Heliot/main/placethings/placethings/demo/README.md

 - test_ddflow_demo_all.py: just like `test_ddflow_demo.py` but the virtual network changes dynamically
 - test_graph.py: given any configuration json files, read the configuration and compute a good placement

+Source code for predefined tasks are in the `entity` folder.

 Test cases for code under development:

 - test_config_base.py: test code for refactoring the configuration interfaces and logic.